Pam St Clement: EastEnders

 In July 2011, it was announced that St Clement would be leaving EastEnders after 25 years.
 Of her departure St Clement said "I have enjoyed 25 and a half wonderful years in EastEnders creating the character of Pat but feel it's time to hang up her earrings.
 Leaving the EastEnders 'family' will be akin to a bereavement.
 But I'm looking forward to the other work and life opportunities that I will have the time to pursue."
 She filmed her final scenes in November 2011, and the character departed on 1 January 2012.
 She has since been associated with EastEnders and on 14 November 2014, St Clement reprised the role of Pat for a short stint for Children in Need after Ian Beale (Adam Woodyatt) knocks his head and sees the deceased women in his life.
 In February 2015, St Clement, alongside Windsor, took part in EastEnders: Back to Ours, which celebrated 30 years of the soap opera.
 St Clement and Windsor looked back on some of their characters' most infamous moments.
 On 17 May 2016, she reappeared as Pat, again playing opposite Windsor, for a few minutes as an imagined figure in conversation with the terminally ill Peggy Mitchell.
 St Clement also appeared at the EastEnders Meet and Greet event in June 2016.
+And she returned briefly in the pre-Christmas episode of 23 December 2025, in the imagination of Nigel Bates.